Bachelor of Languages

 • Tourism and Hospitality

-RMIT offers a multicultural learning environment and teaching by Japanese nationals and other highly qualified academics who have a background in industry.
+RMIT offers a multicultural learning environment (including teaching by Japanese nationals in the Japanese minor) and other highly qualified academics who have a background in the industry.

 The Bachelor of Languages places a strong emphasis on face-to-face learning in years one and two, followed by two WIL (Work-Integrated-Learning) courses, and further cultural studies in your final year.
 The WIL courses include a project and an internship where you can put what you’ve learned into real-world practice.